jaorduz/jaorduz.github.io/README.md

     4.1 Hide/unhide some sections.
         - Keep the indentation.

+# For publications

+0) Go to markdown_generator, and use run the NB: publications.ipynb
+1) populate the publications.tsv file with the information details.

 <!-- 4.
 Go to _includes/sidebar.html to get more details about the sidebar figures, and more. -->

 <!-- 5.
 Go to _sass/